dyrone/dyrone.github.io/content/posts/git-multi-points.md

            ---o---1---o---o---o---A
 ```

-Second example: given commit A B and C, the merge base will be `1`, because git will compute the merge base of B and C, and then compute the merge base of that and A:
+Second example, first compute M as the virtual merge commit of B and C, then the merge-base of A and M will be `1`.
+Commit 2 is also a common ancestor between A and M, but 1 is a better common ancestor, because 2 is an ancestor of 1.
+Hence, 2 is not a merge base.

 ```shell
                   o---o---o---o---C